About Direct Relief

 HOW DOES IT WORK?

-- Basically, it’s just like people who run in races and have each mile sponsored — but instead, we’re getting the words we write sponsored!
+Basically, it’s just like people who run in races and have each mile sponsored.
+Instead, we get the words we write sponsored!

-- All participants must also be a member of NaNoWriMo and provide Kat and Susan their NaNoWriMo name.
+- All participants must also be a member of NaNoWriMo and provide their NaNoWriMo name upon joining.

-- Write, keep track of your word count, join in the sprints or discord (if you dare!), and help raise money for the health of every mother worldwide!
+- Write, keep track of your word count, join in the sprints or discord (if you dare!), and help raise money that will grow more trees!

 WHAT DO YOU MEAN, “PLEDGES”/”SPONSORS”?